 Acquire a Store and Meet Zone Requirements

 There are certain laws in Michigan that place restrictions on where you can open a retail cannabis dispensary.
 Under state law, no marijuana retail establishment can be located in an area that is specifically zoned for residential use.
-In additional, a dispensary cannot be opened within 1,000 feet of any school that accommodates grades K-12.
+In addition, a dispensary cannot be opened within 1,000 feet of any school that accommodates grades K-12.
 However, there are some exceptions to this rule.
 In some unique cases, local municipalities may reduce this distance requirement or impose other location requirements as they see fit.
 In some areas, municipalities have completely prohibited the opening of retail dispensary stores in the community.

 In areas where cannabis dispensaries do exist and provide services legally, these provisioning centers have the option to offer home delivery to customers.
 However, this can only be accomplished after the facility has had their delivery procedures approved by the MRA.
 Cannabis orders are received through a secure website that automatically authenticates access to qualifying customers.
 Medical cannabis can be delivered to the homes of registered patients even if the local jurisdiction does not allow dispensaries.